ironmeld/builder-hex0/README.md

 The Makefile does this:

-* Builds the "mini" (384 byte) boot kernel "seed" using command line utilities.
+* Builds the "mini" (384 byte) boot kernel "seed" using command line utilities (cut and xxd)
 * Builds the "full" (3K) boot kernel "seed" using command line utilities.
 * Builds the "mini" boot kernel using the mini boot kernel and verifies it matches the seed.
 * Builds the full boot kernel using the self-built mini boot kernel and verifies it matches the seed.
 * Builds the full boot kernel using the full boot kernel and verfies it matches the previous one built with self-built mini

-### Manual Build Instructions
+## Manual Build Instructions

 1. Convert builder-hex0.hex0 to binary using a method you trust
 2. Append zero bytes to the image in multiples of 512 bytes (sectors)
 3. Write the shell script for your build directly on partition 4 of the disk image